Directorate of National Coordination: DNC operations 1961–1964

 The now airborne qualified GMS 1 was soon put to test in April 1961, when they were sent north to prevent Kong Le's Neutralist Armed Forces (Forces Armées Neutralistes – FAN) troops and their Pathet Lao communist allies from moving down from the Plain of Jars and recapturing Vientiane.
 On 25 April, they were deployed on the southern bank of the Lik River (Lao language: Nam Lik), successfully blocking the only paved road leading to the capital, Route 13.

-During the following year a 30-man contingent was sent to Thailand to attend Airborne and Commando courses manned by Royal Thai Police (RTP) instructors from the PARU at their Camp Narusuan training facilities located near Hua Hin in Prachuap Khiri Khan Province.
+During the following year a 30-person contingent was sent to Thailand to attend Airborne and Commando courses taught by Royal Thai Police (RTP) instructors from the PARU at their Camp Narusuan training facilities located near Hua Hin in Prachuap Khiri Khan Province.
 Upon their return they formed the cadre of a new special battalion, 99 BS, which enabled GMS 1 to attain full regimental strength.
 A DNC training depot and an airborne course were established at Phone Kheng in Vientiane, where 11, 33, and 99 BS were all given parachute training.

 Involvement in illicit activities

 Once the threat to Vientiane had passed, the DNC settled into a low-level struggle with the Royal Lao Army (RLA) for control of the Vientiane vice trade, with Siho and Kouprasith constantly skirmishing over the corrupt prerequisites of power.
 Both Generals wanted payoffs for allowing gambling, opium dealing, smuggling, and the importation of essential medicines.

 Although originally intended to be used in intelligence-gathering and commando operations and rated as the most capable military unit in Laos, the GMS was primarily kept in Vientiane to support Siho's illicit activities.
 In reality, the GMS served principally as Siho's private army, gaining a reputation among the civilian populace for both corruption in police duties and military ability as para-commandos.
 One source refers to them as "gangsters" involved in prostitution, gambling, extortion, sabotage, kidnapping, torture, assassination and political repression.
 Siho staffed the DNC with his own non-professional personnel, transferred from the Laotian Army.
 Many of the senior professional Police officials were transferred or found places in the Army and other government slots.
-A number of illiterate and otherwise unqualified personnel were allowed to join the LNP over the next four years operation under the DNC; these included 600 supporters (the majority illiterate) of Maj.
+A number of illiterate and otherwise unqualified personnel were allowed to join the LNP over the next four years operation under the DNC; these included 1,600 supporters (the majority illiterate) of Maj.
 Gen. Phoumi that were added to the force in Savannakhet.

 On 5 November 1961, Brig.
 Gen. Siho's DNC personnel arrested a FAN intelligence officer who was on business in Vientiane; the detainee was released two days later.
 Later on November 29, a DNC unit began irregular operations near Thakhek in the Military Region 3 (Savannakhet).
 However, this action came to an abrupt end in December when Siho's demands for tactical control of the operation through the communications network was refused.
 In 1963 Brig.
 Gen. Siho appointed Lieutenant colonel Thao Ty as his replacement at the head of the GMS 1 para-commando regiment.